 Typically large managers will have someone assigned to handle these types of calls through a rotating cell phone or we have a call service that handles these calls on our behalf.
 They are able to dispatch emergency vendors to handle these and other emergency situations that may arise.
 Tenants will remember how quickly you handled these situations and will stick around longer if they are handled appropriately.

 Access to Multiple Vendors and Pricing Power: More vendors should mean more options on bigger projects.
-Large management companies are forced to utilize multiple vendors to get the job done.
+Large management companies have several relationships with local vendors.

 Additionally, it makes sense that larger managers have more pricing power with vendors.
 More work orders should equal better prices.

 Owners want to know what is going on with their home.
 We recently surveyed our owners (see survey results here), and what stood out to us is how important communication is to an owner.
 Large managers have the ability to communicate in three ways: